anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

     condition = any(tag in text.lower() for tag in ("tensorflow", "tf")) return "tensorflow" if condition else None
 ```

+!!! note
+    An easy way to validate our labels (before modeling) is to use our auxillary datasets to create labeling functions for the different classes.
+Then we can look for false positives and negatives to identify potentially mislabeled samples.
+We'll actually implement a similar kind of inspection approach, but using a trained model as a heuristic, in our [dashboards lesson](dashboard.md#inspection){:target="_blank"}.

 ## Resources
 - [Human in the Loop: Deep Learning without Wasteful Labelling](https://oatml.cs.ox.ac.uk/blog/2019/06/24/batchbald.html){:target="_blank"}